 Regulation 9 of the Building Regulations exempts some small buildings, extensions, and buildings used for specific purposes from the Building Regulations.
-Exempt buildings are defined in Schedule 2 to the Building Regulations and 31tilize313131 in Table A1 (reproduced below).
+Exempt buildings are defined in Schedule 2 to the Building Regulations and 25tilize252525 in Table A1 (reproduced below).
 The buildings must continue to meet the definitions in Schedule 2 after the works are complete.

-Class 1 Buildings controlled under legislation for explosives, nuclear facilities or ancient monuments Class 2 Certain buildings not visited by people, such as plant rooms Class 3 Certain greenhouses, agricultural buildings and buildings for animals Class 4 Temporary buildings not intended to remain in situ for more than 28 days Class 5 Buildings used for site accommodation Class 6 Certain small detached buildings, generally without sleeping accommodation Class 7 Includes certain conservatories, porches and open-sided carports (see paragraphs A12 and A13).
-Any glazing in a Class 7 building must comply with the safety requirements of Schedule 1 to the Building Regulations, which are set out in Approved Document K (see K4 and K5)

-is supplied from or shared with a dwelling, the work must comply with the requirements of Schedule 1 for water supply and electricity.
-See Regulation 9 of the Building Regulations and Approved Documents G (G1 and G3) and P (P1).
+Table A1 Buildings exempt from the Building Regulations Class 1 Buildings controlled under legislation for explosives, nuclear facilities or ancient monuments Class 2 Certain buildings not visited by people, such as plant rooms Class 3 Certain greenhouses, agricultural buildings and buildings for animals Class 4 Temporary buildings not intended to remain in situ for more than 28 days Class 5 Buildings used for site accommodation Class 6 Certain small detached buildings, generally without sleeping accommodation Class 7 Includes certain conservatories, porches and open-sided carports (see paragraphs A12 and A13).
+Any glazing in a Class 7 building must comply with the safety requirements of Schedule 1 to the Building Regulations, which are set out in Approved Document K (see K4 and K5) is supplied 1 for water ny water or electricity in an exempt greenhouse or building exempted under Class 6 or 7 from or shared with a dwelling, the work must comply with the requirements of Schedule supply and electricity.
+See Regulation 9 of the Building Regulations and Approved G (G1 and G3) and P (P1).
 Certain works may be carried out under a competent person scheme, and these works will not require Building Regulations approval.